-The Link to Digital Strategy
+The Link to Digital Business

 Admittedly, the technology seems mundane and dated – an uninspiring front end to the boring transactional detail of daily commerce, a cost-of-doing-business in the modern world.
-But there is a great opportunity here, to leverage the organization’s knowledge and rigor around data quality, standard work, and transactional discipline for the other functional areas of your Great Digital Strategy.
+But there is a great opportunity here, to leverage the organization’s knowledge and rigor around data quality, standard work, and transactional discipline for the other functional areas of your Great Digital Business.

 - Customer Relationships: Organizations that are efficient and proficient with their ERP have known for years that the quality of the “master data” (chart of accounts, bills of materials, details of the item master, etc.) have a significant impact on making the business visible and enabling detailed insights.
 There is typically lots of process around the data required to Make and Ship your products … but what about the data required to Market and Sell?
 How can I implement e-catalogs and configuration tools that are truly helpful for my customers, without that same level of engineering rigor?
 It’s a significant new skill for the Sales and Marketing – but they don’t have to learn this in a vacuum.